Outer Banks, North Carolina, USA travel guide

 What to Pack

-• Swimsuits and beach towels for daily beach time and any pool at your rental.
+• Swimsuits and beach towels for daily beach fun and pool time at your rental.

-• Bug spray, especially for evenings or visits to marshy areas like Alligator River.
+• Insect repellent, especially for evenings or exploring marshy areas like Alligator River.

-• Comfortable walking shoes for exploring lighthouses, memorials, and the boardwalks.
+• Comfortable walking shoes for lighthouse climbs and exploring historical sites.

 • A good camera to capture the stunning landscapes and family memories.